Can Dogs Eat English Muffins? Explore Expert’s Advice

 4. Sugar

 Sugar is generally used to flavor English muffins.
-It does not, however, provide any nutritional benefits to dogs.
-In fact, excessive sugar consumption in dogs can result in weight gain and dental problems.
+Moderate carbohydrate or sugar consumption can provide nutritional benefits to dogs.
+However, excessive sugar intake can result in weight gain and dental problems.
 Sugary foods should be avoided at all costs for your dog.

 5. Salt